 You can add Bricklets to extend the features of Bricks.
 Click here for an overview of available Bricklets.

-To use a Bricklet, connect it to your Brick over the supplied cable when the Brick is not powered.
+To use a Bricklet, connect it to your Brick over the supplied cable while the Brick is not powered.

 Connect the Rotary Poti Bricklet to your DC Brick as depicted in the image below.